psychemedia/winter-tales/src/gawain_notes.md

 "Hang on...." came the reply, "you'll get what's coming to you soon enough.
 I just need to finishing sharpening this last little bit...
 Wouldn't want any rough edges..."

-Then through the crags he comes, the Green Knight, His axe is in his hand, a handle the size of a staff, and he leaps across a stream.
+Then through the crags he comes, the Green Knight.
+His axe is in his hand, a handle the size of a staff, and he leaps across a stream.

 "Welcome to my domain.
 You've timed it well.
 And I see you came alone.
-As I have.
-Except for this."
-And his gestures the axe.
+As have I. Except for *this*."
+And his brandishes the axe.
 "Now remove your helmet, and take what's coming to you with no more struggle than I gave you."

 And Gawain lowers his head, and bares his neck, and braces himself for the blow.